Dharbandora taluka: Administration

 A new Government Office Building Complex has been built in Dharbandora which will house all the government offices in Dharbandora.

 Census Data 2011

-There is no reliable data for the Demographics and Literacy rate in this new Sub-Division of Goa.
+There is no reliable data for the demographics and literacy rate in this new Sub-Division of Goa.
 The primary reason is that it came into existence after the 2011 census.

 Tourism

-The famous Dudhsagar Falls are in Mollem.
+The famous Dudhsagar Falls on the Mandovi River are in Mollem.
 The Bhagwan Mahaveer Sanctuary and Mollem National Park are also situated in the Dharbandora Taluka.
 There are many ecotourism sites in Dharbandora.
 The Biodiversity Park at Mollem and the Satpal arboretum are prominent.

 Dharbandora Taluka is also home to prominent temples like the Mahadev Temple, Tambdi Surla and the Barabhumi Temples.
 The Cave at Sigao is a protected monument.